 Gatekeepers alter information by making choices that are a complex web of motive, bias, prejudice, favoritism, and more

 Gatekeepers abuse their power when they act in their own self-interests, unilaterally deciding what to discard and what to change before passing it up the ladder.
 Self-interest and nest-feathering determine who gets to see what.

 What happens to a company’s research more often than most can imagine is a deliberate stacking of the deck by one or more gatekeepers

 This English-language idiom is defined as influencing the results in an unfair manner by surreptitiously pre-arranging things to achieve a desired outcome.
 When it comes to reporting research findings in hierarchical organizations, most of the original information is withheld and what remains is elaborately embroidered.
-The more gatekeepers there are between the research and the The Boss, the more manipulations, distortions, and fabrications get delivered to The Boss’ desk.
+The more gatekeepers there are between the research and the boss, the more manipulations, distortions, and fabrications get delivered to the boss’ desk.

-Organizations need to remove these barriers if they want information sharing to become an integral part of the organization’s culture, and if they want The Boss to have the whole picture, not just one part of it.
+Organizations need to remove barriers if they want information sharing to become an integral part of the organization’s culture, and if they want the boss to have the whole picture, not just one part of it.